openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the number of child processes created has reached the upper limit during a child process creation request.
+This error code is returned when the number of child processes created reaches the upper limit (512).

 **Possible Causes**

-The number of child processes created has reached the upper limit.
+The maximum number of child processes has been reached.

-**Resolution Steps**
+**Resolution**

-Verify whether the number of child processes has reached the upper limit.
-The upper limit for child processes is 512.
+Check if the number of child processes has reached the limit (512).

-## 16000063 Invalid Component Specified for Application Restart
+## 16000063 Invalid Target Component for Application Restart

 **Error Message**